MeanLowDrew/GO_cluster/README.md

 Inputs:
 1. Deseq outputs for both species (see example "P_aeruginosa_results.csv" in Data folder)
-2. Genome annotation databasesfor both species (org.Xy.eg.db)
+2. Genome annotation databases for both species (org.Xy.eg.db)

 Steps:
 1. import Deseq2 results
 2. Filter Significant Genes
 3. use "GO.parse" function to format the enrichGO output into a dataframe
 4. run "combine.GOs" to cluster GO terms
-5. visulize with "plot.shared.GOs"
+5. visualize with "plot.shared.GOs"
 ##### *RUN "Two_species_tutorial.25.04.08.R" for in depth exploration of two species analysis!*

 References: